lupinelab/kproximate/examples/README.md

 The `create_kproximate_api_token.sh` script can be run on a Proxmox host to create a token with the required privileges, it will return the token ID and token which will be required later.

-A custom user/token can be used however the below privileges must be granted to it:
+A custom user/token can be used, however the below privileges must be granted to it:

 * Datastore.AllocateSpace
 * Datastore.Audit